Countering Racial Discrimination in Professional and College Sports

 Worth noting is that the First Amendment in the US protects public high school and college students taking the knee during the national anthem since this part of the constitution deals with matters of the government.
 This happens as long as the silent protest does not get in the way of the game.
 Writers of research papers on this matter could do great to expound on the rights of student protesters from various parts of the world as a way to shed some much-needed light.

 How Can we Counter Sports Discrimination in Schools and Universities?

 Whether your area of study allows you to write about racial discrimination or not, and even if it does not affect you directly, you have a mandate to call it out.
 Some sports commissioners try to lock players of colour out of prominent positions based on illogical arguments, and in these cases, privileged players should call it out.

 Everyone with the ability to play a sport deserves an equal chance at it without prejudice based on race, gender, or sexuality.
-More university students should take up to writing about this, whether as part of their numerous plagiarism-free paper assignments or social platforms.
+More university students should take up writing about this, whether as part of their numerous plagiarism-free paper assignments or on social platforms.
 Only a united front can fight this senseless injustice that has gone on for far too long.

 If you quote information from this page in your work, then the reference for this page is: